How to Play and Win Mini Golf

 How to Play Mini Golf

-4. After everyone in the group has hit their shots, the player furthest from the hole plays next and go in order of furthest to closest until everyone holes out.
+4. Play in Order: After everyone in the group has hit their shot, the player furthest from the hole plays next.
+Go in order of furthest to closest until everyone holes out.

-6. At end of the round, add up everyones scores to figure out who won and who's buying ice cream.
+7. Tally it Up: After the round, add up everyones scores to see out who won and who's buying ice cream.

 Advertisement

-Tips and Strategies for Winning at Mini Golf
+Tips and Strategies to Win at Putt Putt

 Advertisement